 Spectrum Operations Specialists in the Air Force are like the traffic controllers of radio frequencies.
 These airmen manage such frequencies to support military operational requirements.
-This can include everything from land to aircraft to space radio communications, basically, anywhere the Air Force needs to communicate with its members.
+It can include everything from land to aircraft to space radio communications; basically, anywhere the Air Force needs to communicate with its members.

 Duties of Air Force Spectrum Operations Specialists